GET 10% OFF on all Annual Plans. Use Code - FETCH2024

 In this post, we will learn how to do Selenium web scraping with Python.
 Selenium is an open-source automated testing framework used to validate web applications across different browsers and platforms.
 It was created by Jason Huggins in 2004, a Software Engineer at ThoughtWorks.

 He created it when he had to test a web application multiple times, manually leading to higher inefficiency and effort.
-The Selenium API has the advantage of controlling Firefox, chrome through an external adaptor.
+The Selenium API has the advantage of controlling Firefox and Chrome through an external adaptor.
 It has a much larger community than Puppeteer.
 It is an executable module that runs a script on a browser instance & hence is also called Python headless browser scraping.

 Why you should use Selenium?